Australia travel guide

 While you are in Australia, you can access essential and urgent medical care through the UK-Australia Reciprocal Healthcare Agreement.
 Find out more about healthcare for UK citizens in Australia.

 Essential and urgent hospital treatment is free.
 There is a charge to visit GPs and receive prescriptions.
-Some costs can be recovered through Medicare, Australia’s universal health insurance scheme.
+You can recover some costs through Medicare, Australia’s universal health insurance scheme.
 You can enrol with Medicare through Services Australia.

 If you’re not covered by reciprocal healthcare arrangements between Australia and the UK, costs of treatment can be high.